 In addition to the initial training, all DOTS participants are required to:

-- work with an instructional technology consultant to develop an online or hybrid course over a period of two quarters
+- work with an instructional designer to develop an online or hybrid course over a period of two quarters

 - develop and teach at least one online or hybrid course